How Businesses Are Expected to Gain from the India-UAE CEPA

 The India-UAE CEPA eliminates 80 percent tariffs on Indian and Emirati goods and all tariffs will be eliminated within 10 years.
 The pact gives the UAE zero duty access to 90 percent of India’s exports to the country.
 UAE commodities like aluminum, copper, and petrochemicals will benefit from the removal of tariffs, according to the UAE Minister of State for Foreign Trade Thani Al Zeyoudi.

-India has also agreed to concessional import duties on gold imports of up to 200 tons per year; India imported 70 tons of gold from the UAE in FY 2020-21.
-This means the UAE will have a tariff rate quota (TRQ) of 200 tons where the tariff / import duty will be one percent less than whatever the tariff rate is charged for the rest of the world – in perpetuity.
+India has also agreed to concessional import duties on gold imports of up to 200 tonnes per year; India imported 70 tonnes of gold from the UAE in FY 2020-21.
+This means the UAE will have a tariff rate quota (TRQ) of 200 tonnes where the tariff / import duty will be one percent less than whatever the tariff rate is charged for the rest of the world – in perpetuity.
+This will be implement over five years.

 India-UAE CEPA lists 17 regulatory agencies, such as the Export Inspection Council, Spices Board, Coir Board, and Tobacco Board, which makes it easier to secure clearances for trade.